LaxarJS/shop-demo/docs/tutorials/07_article_search_box_widget.md

 </template>
 ```

-This time, the `v-model` directive is used for bi-directional synchronization of the `searchTerm` property of the component data, and its DOM representation.
+This time, the `v-model` directive is used for bidirectional synchronization of the `searchTerm` property of the component data, and its DOM representation.
 The actual filtering is triggered by the `@submit` event handler.
 The widget controller looks like this: